 You can troubleshoot further manually by performing a Clean Boot.
 A Clean Boot starts a system with minimal drivers and startup programs.
 When you start the computer in clean boot, the computer starts by using a pre-selected minimal set of drivers and startup programs, and because the computer starts with a minimal set of drivers, some programs may not work as you expected.

 Clean-boot troubleshooting is designed to isolate a performance problem.
 To perform clean-boot troubleshooting, you must disable or enable one process at a time, and then restart the computer after each action.
-If the problem goes away, you know that it was the last process which was creating the problem.
+If the problem goes away, you know that it was the last process that was creating the problem.

-5] Updating the BIOS
+5] Updating the BIOS or UEFI

 The BIOS is a sensitive part of a computer.
 Though it is a software component, the functioning of the hardware largely depends on it.
 Hence, you should be highly careful when modifying anything in the BIOS.
 I would recommend you to skip this method if you do not know what you are doing or do not know how to do it particularly.

-To update the BIOS, start by hitting the WINKEY + R button combination to start the Run box and type in msinfo32 and then finally hit Enter.
+To update the BIOS, start by hitting the WINKEY + R button combination to start the Run box and type in msinfo32, and then finally hit Enter.

 There, you will be able to see the version and developer of the BIOS installed on your computer.